Financial Aid FAQ for Undergraduates

 A. Federal regulations require that schools disburse no more than one-half of the loan for each term of the two-term loan period.
-The second half of the loan can then be disbursed at the beginning of the next trimester.
-In the case of one-term loans, the second disbursement may not be made until halfway through the trimester.
+The second half of the loan will disbursed at the beginning of the next trimester.

-A. Each portion of your loan check will have fees deducted from it.
+A. Each portion of your loan disbursement will have fees deducted from it.
 An origination fee goes to the U.S. Department of Education to help offset program costs.

 Q. I am applying for a loan for the final trimester of my program.
 Why can't I get